The last few weeks have been great, summer is on the way, hooray!

 It has hit us how soon we'll be leaving Sydney and hitting the road.
 My parents will be coming out to visit us in a couple of weeks, which we are looking forward to.
 I think they are going to love it here.

-Speaking of our trip, we have booked our motor home for our trip around Australia.
-Check out our home for 3 months!
+Speaking of our trip, we have booked our motor home for our trip around Australia for 3 months!
 We'll be hitting the road on 28th November (so just over a month away) and will be travelling for 3 months.
 We cannot wait!

 We've also booked our flights back home too – boo!
 We leave Australia for New Zealand on 25th Feb 2009, then leave New Zealand for the UK on 26th March 2009.
 But that all seems a long way off yet.